-On Sunday, November 11, 2018, we made a wonderful hike in the Swabian Jura.
+On Sunday, November 11, 2018, we went hiking to Hohenzollern Castle, in the Swabian Jura.
 This is a low mountain range in southern Germany.
 The special thing about this mountain range is that the northwest flank consists of an impressive steep slope.
 This topographical feature allows an overwhelming view of the landscape extending to the west (towards Stuttgart).
 The Zeller Horn, at 912 m above sea level, offers the best views of Hohenzollern Castle on this steep slope.

 After about five hours we got back to our cars.
 The sky cleared up and the sun bathed everything in golden light.
 We decided to take the cars directly to the castle and arrived only ten minutes before closing time.
 So they let us in for free and we could get an impression of this huge castle.
 The evening sunset could hardly have been more beautiful.
 A really great day!